Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

-\subsection{A faster algorithm}
+\subsection{A Faster Algorithm}

-A simple FPT algorithm to solve an instance~$(G,k)$ of \textsc{Threshold Dominating Set} would be to first compute a kernel~$(G',k')$ of~$k^{\Oh(cr)}$ vertices by Theorem~\ref{theo-kernel-threshold-ds}.
-Then, one can brute force each possibility of choosing exactly~$k'$ vertices of~$V(G')$.
-The running time of this algorithm is~$\Oh^*(k^{\Oh(crk)})$.
-In this section we will present a faster FPT algorithm \textit{SolveTDS} with running time~$\Oh^*(3^{c/3}+(ck)^{\Oh(rk)})$.
+\Cref{theo-kernel-threshold-ds} yields a simple FPT algorithm to solve an instance~$(G,k)$ of \textsc{Threshold Dominating Set}.
+First, compute a kernel~$(G',k')$ of~$k^{\Oh(cr)}$ vertices and then run a brute-force algorithm on the kernel checking whether there exists a set of~$k'$ vertices that dominates all vertices of~$V(G')$.
+The running time of this algorithm is~$\Oh^*\big(k^{\Oh(crk)}\big)$.
+In this section we will present a faster FPT algorithm \textit{SolveTDS} with running time~$\Oh^*\big((ck)^{\Oh(rk)}\big)$.
 The pseudocode is shown in Algorithm~\ref{algo-branching-threshold-ds}.